ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 categories:
   - Energy
 ---
 **All is not well with the clean energy transition**.
 At this stage positive commentary on the transition is dangerous.
-2017 saw a 2% rise in global carbon emissions, and CO<sub>2</sub> concentrations passing 400 ppm for the first time in several million years.
+2017 saw a 2% rise in global carbon emissions, with the concentration of CO<sub>2</sub> passing 400 ppm for the first time in several million years.

-The motivation for the clean energy transition cannot be stronger - preventing dangerous climate change.
-Yet even the violence of climate change doesn't counteract historical realities.
+The motivation for the clean energy transition is to reduce the damage of climate change.
+But the threat of violent climate change doesn't allow us to ignore historical truths.

 **This post highlights four reasons why progress of the clean energy transition is slow**.
 All four reflect the experience of previous transitions.
 All four are unwelcome.

 I’m not arguing against the need for the clean energy transition.
-I’m trying to show  why this transition will continue to be slow and difficult.
-Understanding history can help us overcome these challenges.
+I’m trying to show  that history suggests this transition will continue to be slow and difficult.

 The primary source for these ideas is Vaclav Smil's excellent work on energy transitions ([book](https://www.amazon.co.uk/Energy-Transitions-History-Requirements-Prospects/dp/0313381771), [lecture](https://www.youtube.com/watch?v=5guXaWwQpe4) and [another lecture](https://www.youtube.com/watch?v=NxO3s0U5WdY)).
 Smil is my favorite energy writer; prolific, confidentially numeric and intelligently contrarian.
 Smil’s work is for me the best on energy ever written.
 I've also previously written about [Smil's work on carbon capture and storage](http://adgefficiency.com/energy-insights-vaclav-smil-on-carbon-capture-storage/).